 Uninsured and insured people are being scheduled to both public and private sites based only on the nearest site to the address given to the EVDS.

-[Update 07 July 2021 15:00 This article was updated to reflect new guidelines from the health department issued on the 5th of July 2021]
+[Update 26 July 2021 17:00 This article was updated to show that people 35-years and older can now register for their vaccines from the 15th of July 2021]